Chris-Rawson/UsingGitHub/Course-1/1_1_Lets_Get_Started.md

 At the end of the five FutureLearn courses you will have developed a sense of yourself professionally, found new skills and be able to exhibit a solid professional portfolio to employers and colleagues.

-Over the next two weeks you will:
+Over the next two weeks you will do the following:

-* apply reflective practice to evaluate your current skills against workplace requirements
+* apply reflective practice to evaluate your current skills against workplace stuff

 * implement self-reflection to improve your career advancements within the IT profession